lscsoft/lalsuite/CONTRIBUTING.md

 ## Reporting Issues

+If you have ligo.org authentication, please report issues directly through gitlab.
+Otherwise, you can use the service desk address contact+lscsoft-lalsuite-1438-issue-@support.ligo.org to send bug reports by e-mail.

-When reporting issues, please include as much detail as possible to reproduce the error, including information about your operating system and the version of each (relevant) component of LALSuite.
+In either case, please include as much detail as possible to reproduce the error, including information about your operating system and the version of each (relevant) component of LALSuite.
 If possible, please include a brief, self-contained code example that demonstrates the problem.

 ## Contributing code